-I love exploring European cities, even if simply for a long weekend, and discover hidden corners that resonate with my interests in food history, literature, art history and music.
+I love exploring European cities, even if simply for a long weekend, and discovering hidden corners that resonate with my interests in food, history, literature, art history and music.
 My most recent prolongued visit has been to Berlin, where I had not been for a while.
-To my surprise, the city is turning into a very peasant place to roam around and to discover at leasure.
-At the moment a bit of a building site but with clear indications it is moving in the direction of becoming again one of the most fascinating European capitals.
+To my surprise, the city is turning into a very pleasant place to roam around and to discover at leasure.
+At the top of my list of favourite cities in Europe there are of course obvious choices like Paris, London and Venice but other places are attracting my attention too.

 My first visit to Myanmar, last May, was the opportunity for a closer encounter with a country and a culture I always wanted to explore more but did not have the chance to visit.
 Before the change of regime and the opening of the country to the outside world and tourism, it was challenging to get tourist visas to appreciate the many marvels offered by Myanmar.

 A continent stretching from the North Pole to Antartica and showcasing the whole range of environments the world can offer.
 My preference goes to the bits in the middle with their irresistible tropical beaches and vibrant local culture.

 You can follow me also on my other social media channels: